 Let’s keep on the topic of money.
 We just mentioned that referral marketing is a whole lot cheaper than some other marketing techniques like paid-for advertising.
 This is one of the biggest advantages.

 Generating quality referrals is relatively inexpensive (and sometimes completely free) and can lead to substantial long-term revenues.
 If you ask us, that’s a great return on investment.
 By relying more on referrals, you’ll cut customer acquisition costs and reduce the amount of up-front investment needed to start your campaign.

 Wondering how to generate your first referral partnership?
 It’s not hard to get started.
 You don’t even need to develop an in-house solution.
-Simply sign up for a SaaS platform and start growing and scaling up your business right away.
+Simply sign up for an affiliate marketing platform and start growing and scaling up your business right away.

 Switching to a tech provider will help you avoid problems that arise when trying to reconcile your business goals with incompatible tools and technologies.
 Changing to a new SaaS platform (otherwise known as platform migration) is straightforward with Affise.
 We will prepare your system, migrate your offers and affiliates, and test links to get you up and running in no time at all.